nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 ## Local Configuration
 1. Install a GPG Client:

     A GPG Client needs to be installed on your development machine.

     * For Windows, this can be [GPG4Win](https://www.gpg4win.org/).
+      * Once installed, you need to associate gpg with the executable, in order to do this in order to get run `git config --global gpg.program "C:\Program Files (x86)\GnuPG\bin\gpg.exe"`
     * For macOS, Use [Homebrew](https://brew.sh/): `brew install gpg`.
-    * For Linux, you probably have GPG installed out of the box, but if not GPG packages should be easily obtainable via your package manager of choice.

-    a.
-If you are using a Mac, depending on what shell you use, you'd need to open on of these files add this command `export GPG_TTY=$(tty)` to the end and save:
+        * Depending on what shell you use, you'd need to open one of these files and add this command `export GPG_TTY=$(tty)` to the end and save:
           * Bash: ~/.bash_profile or ~/.bashrc
           * Z shell: ~/.zshrc
           * Fish: ~/.config/fish/config.fish
+    * For Linux, you probably have GPG installed out of the box, but if not GPG packages should be easily obtainable via your package manager of choice.

 2. Generate a key via the command line terminal by running `gpg --full-generate-key`